leo19941227/leo19941227.github.io/_pages/hobbies.md

 title: "Hobbies"
 ---

-I have found that it is extremely important to maintain a work-life balance.
+I have found it extremely important to maintain a work-life balance.
 In the end, what really matters is to be alive and live in peace and joy.

 ## Piano